 Contact Greene Broillet & Wheeler, LLP

-Our law firm has helped seriously injured people recover damages for severe brain trauma, serious burn injuries, amputations, asphyxiations, and other catastrophic injuries caused by defective products.
+Our Los Angeles injury law firm has helped seriously injured people recover damages for severe brain trauma, serious burn injuries, amputations, asphyxiations, and other catastrophic injuries caused by defective products.
 We have represented families in wrongful death actions against responsible manufacturers.
 We’ve worked hard to produce the best outcomes for our clients.

 At Greene Broillet & Wheeler, LLP, we’ve represented injured product defect victims and consulted with personal injury attorneys in Los Angeles, Southern California, throughout the state, and nationwide.
 To schedule a free consultation, contact us at (310) 576-1200 or complete our online contact form.